Standardizing the Model Development Process with rubicon-ml

 By Mike McCarty, Srilatha Ranganathan, Joe Wolfe, and Ryan Soley

 The model development lifecycle is a complex process that requires an iterative approach over time.
 With numerous iterations, it can become tedious to keep track of all the inputs and outputs of each model version.
-This is where Rubicon comes in.
-Rubicon is an open source data science tool developed by Capital One that helps data scientists and model developers track their experiments and build the best models for their business problem.
-Rubicon captures and stores model training and execution information, like parameters and outcomes, in a repeatable and searchable way; it’s git integration then associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
-While experimenting with models, Rubicon’s dashboard makes it easy to explore, filter, visualize, and share recorded work.
+This is where rubicon-ml comes in. rubicon-ml is an open source data science tool developed by Capital One that helps data scientists and model developers track their experiments and build the best models for their business problem. rubicon-ml captures and stores model training and execution information, like parameters and outcomes, in a repeatable and searchable way; it’s git integration then associates these inputs and outputs directly with the model code that produced them to ensure full auditability and reproducibility for both developers and stakeholders alike.
+While experimenting with models, runicon-ml's dashboard makes it easy to explore, filter, visualize, and share recorded work.

 - Features and hyperparameters for a particular model fit.

 - Metrics produced by the particular model fit.

 - As well as any dataframes or artifacts relevant to the model fit (pickle model object, images, complex metrics, etc).

 rubicon-ml enforces best practices like offering a git integration that automatically associates experiments with the corresponding model code that produced them (a must have for audit and model review purposes) as well as supporting tags to stay organized.
 The rubicon-ml dashboard makes this organization and data exploration simple by supporting tag filtering and by automatically grouping experiments under their commits over time.
 Additionally, rubicon-ml offers concurrent logging and asynchronous communication with S3, so multiple experiments can be logged in parallel and network reads and writes don’t block.